Vladimir-csp/uwsm/README.md

 if compositor's unit was activated without the use of `uwsm start` command).

 `uwsm check may-start` subcommand serves as a collection of useful checks.
-By default: parent is a login shell (process name starts with `-`), tty1 is in foreground, system's `graphical.target` is active or activating, user's `graphical-session.target` and other related units are inactive.
+By default: user's dbus is available, parent is a login shell (process name starts with `-`), tty1 is in foreground, login session's tty matches, system's `graphical.target` is active or activating, user's `graphical-session.target` and other related units are inactive.

 Also for convenience environment preloader defines `IN_UWSM_ENV_PRELOADER=true` variable (not exported), which can be probed from shell profile to do things